-- Test your water if you have concerns about water quality. - Provide information on home water treatment units, backflow protection devices and many other water-related items. - Offer advice and suggestions for finding leaks in your water system. - Provide information on backflow assembly installation and testing for lawn irrigation systems.
+- Provide technical assistance on water quality testing with local laboratories contact information. - Provide information on home water treatment units, backflow protection devices and many other water-related items. - Offer advice and suggestions for finding leaks in your water system. - Provide information on backflow assembly installation and testing for lawn irrigation systems.
 Without a backflow assembly, your irrigation system could endanger the health of a household, neighborhood or community.
 Call us at 360-992-8589.